nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.10.
 Undo the previously executed command : `undo`

 Revert results of a previously executed command.
-If the previously executed command does not modify the data of Task Manager, nothing will be reverted.<br />
+If the previously executed command does not modify the data of DoOrDie, nothing will be reverted.<br />
 Format: `undo`

 ### 2.11.
 Clearing all entries : `clear`

-Clears all entries from the Task Manager.<br />
+Clears all entries from DoOrDie.<br />
 Format: `clear`

 ### 2.12.
 Push task changes to Google Calendar : `push`

 Updates `Google Calendar` with newly added/modified tasks.
-Priority goes to `Task Manager` if there is a conflict.<br />
+Priority goes to `DoOrDie` if there is a conflict.<br />
 Format: `push`

 ### 2.13.
 Pull task changes from Google Calendar : `pull`